 Career in Journalism in India: Journalism is the practice of writing for a magazine, print media, news website, blog, or newspaper or creating/preparing news for the telecast.
 We say that it is a production or distribution of current events.
 It’s a method of gathering information or getting informed people.
-The medium used in journalism includes print, radio, Internet, television, blog, and other news resources.
+The mediums used in journalism include print, radio, the Internet, television, blogs, and other news resources.

-We say that journalism plays an important role in the production and societal changes.
+We say journalism plays a vital role in the production and societal changes.
 This article will discuss every aspect of a Career in Journalism in India.
-Read depth info on Courses, Scope, Salary and different institutions in India to pursue the course.
+Read in-depth info on Courses, Scope, Salary and different institutions in India to pursue the course.

 What is Journalism?